CavernCrawlers/CavernCrawlers.github.io/magic/TierOneSpells.md

 - **Save:** none
 - **Components:** Gestures & Incantations

-This spell conjures a shimmering barrier of elemental energy between the caster and her foes.
+This spell conjures a barrier of elemental substance between the caster and her foes.
 For the duration of the spell, the caster gains +3 AC.

-*Upcasting*
+*Upcasting*<br/>

-For each +1 Tier, increase the duration 1 step.
+For each +1 Tier, increase the duration 1 [step](magic/Spells.md#duration).

 ## Sleep
 - **Tier:** 1st (3+)